directus/directus/docs/app/content.md

 	<source src="https://cdn.directus.io/docs/v9/app-guide/content/content/content-20220415A/data-shares-20220415A.mp4" type="video/mp4" />
 </video>

-Data sharing allows an Item to be viewed by anyone, regardless of their permissions.
-[Learn More](/app/data-sharing)
+Data Sharing allows you to share an Item from a Collection with anyone, regardless of their permissions, even if they are not Users within the project.
+[Learn More](/app/content/data-sharing)